jmfieldman/TheseusAndTheMinotaur/design/01-core-mechanics.md

 Theseus loses when any of the following occur:

+1. **Theseus walks into Minotaur:** If Theseus moves onto the Minotaur's tile during the Theseus phase, Theseus dies immediately (before Environment or Minotaur phases occur).
-1. **Minotaur capture:** The Minotaur occupies the same tile as Theseus at any point during the Minotaur phase (after step 1 or step 2).
+2. **Minotaur capture:** The Minotaur occupies the same tile as Theseus at any point during the Minotaur phase (after step 1 or step 2).
-2. **Environmental death:** An environmental hazard kills Theseus during the Environment phase (see §6.2).
+3. **Environmental death:** An environmental hazard kills Theseus during the Environment phase (see §6.2).

 ## 9. Undo System